gamtiq/seeq/README.md

    -p, --partial-match    Allow partial matching when checking name: 0 - disallow (by default), 1 - allow at the beginning of matching strings, 2 - allow substring matching
-   -c, --case-sensitive   Use case-sensitive check/search when possible -s, --search           Make search instead of check --limit                Limit of quantity of results per resource -V, --verbose          Enable verbose output
+   -c, --case-sensitive   Use case-sensitive check/search when possible -s, --search           Make search instead of check -m, --limit            Limit of quantity of results per resource -V, --verbose          Enable verbose output
    -v, --version          Show program version --github-lang          Search GitHub repositories that are written in the specified language